Nucleic Acid–Based Identification Methods for Infectious Disease

 These tests may involve

-Target amplification (eg, PCR, reverse transcriptase–PCR [RT-PCR], strand displacement amplification, transcription amplification)
+Target amplification (eg, polymerase chain reaction [PCR], reverse transcriptase–PCR [RT-PCR], strand displacement amplification, transcription amplification)

 Signal amplification (eg, branched DNA assays, hybrid capture)